Like & Follow us on Facebook

-Please also note that a Hospice, Hospital, GP or Nursing Home do not automatically register a death so if a death is a recent event, you need to obtain from the attending Doctor, the “Notification of Death” documentation to allow the relevant family member to be able to go and physically register the death at your local Births Deaths Marriages office and only after this has occurred, can you obtain an official Death Certificate.
+Please also note that a hospice, hospital, GP or nursing home do not automatically register a death so if a death is a recent event, you need to obtain from the attending doctor who certified the death, a “Notification of Death” documentation and register the death at your local Births Deaths Marriages office before ordering a death certificate online.

-Births Deaths Marriages are unable to accept applications for Stillborn children.
+We are unable to accept applications for stillborn children.
 Stillborn registrations are classed as sealed records due to its sensitive nature.
-The Registrar can provide a certificate of stillbirth at the time of registration only to the parent signing the stillbirths register.
+The registrar can provide a certificate of stillbirth at the time of registration only to the parent signing the stillbirths register.
 Afterwards, the mother or father of the stillborn child can get a certified copy of the entry in the register at the Office of the Registrar-General.

 How and where can I register my stillborn child?

-In order for the stillbirth to be registered the medical practitioner who attended the stillbirth, or examined the baby must give you a certificate stating the baby’s weight and gestational age and the name and address of where the stillbirth took place.
+The medical practitioner who attended the stillbirth, or examined the baby must give a certificate stating the baby’s weight and gestational age and the name and address of where the stillbirth took place.

 If the stillbirth took place prior to 1st January 1995 specific evidence must be produced to prove that a stillbirth took place.
 This evidence can take the form of an authoritative statement in writing from the hospital, nursing home or midwife, again stating the date and place the stillbirth occurred as well as the weight or gestational age of the baby.